 It’s been an exciting week.

-As a reward for surviving another Earth year a subscription to Beerbods was presented to me.
+As a reward for surviving another Earth year a subscription to Beerbods was presented to me as a gift.

 After registering a code online, a big box of beer arrived a few days later.